Ceerbeerus/beerbolaget-card/README.md

 # Beerbolaget-card

 ## Setup
-This card is available for integration in the two ways described below.
+This card is available for integration in two ways, which is described below.

 ### Local integration
 To add this card to your home assistant configuration, download the file (beerbolaget-card.js) and place it under <config_dir>/www.